/ Undergraduate /

 Discussion and debate lie at the heart of this course, and you will be taught by research-active staff, many of whom are leaders in their field.

-This course is also available with a foundation year (September entry only)
+This course can also be studied with a foundation year (September entry only).

 Modules